woges/UDACITY-Deep-Reinforcement-Learning/Part4_Project_Collaboration_and_Competition/README.md

 The goal of this project is to design, train and evaluate two agents so that they can bounce a ball over a net as often as possible.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 Therefore a deep reinforcement algorithm has to be implemented.
-Here an angent with an Deep Deterministic Policy Gradient (DDPG) algorithm and several additional improvements for getting a more stabilized learning is implemented:
+Here an multi agent concept with an Deep Deterministic Policy Gradient (DDPG) algorithm and several additional improvements for getting a more stabilized learning is implemented:

 -   Replay buffer
 -   Target Q network with soft target updates